ExtremeKrish/blog/_posts/2025-06-05-Dialog-System-Documentation.md

   });
   ```

-#### 2. `showPrompt({ title, message, placeholder, onSubmit, onCancel, cancellable })`
+#### 2. `showPrompt({ title, message, placeholder, value, onSubmit, onCancel, cancellable })`
-Displays a dialog with a single input field, auto-focused on open, and Submit/Cancel buttons.
+Displays a dialog with a single input field, auto-focused with the cursor at the end of any pre-filled text, and Submit/Cancel buttons.

 - **Parameters**:
   - `title` (string): Dialog title.
   - `message` (string): Dialog message.
   - `placeholder` (string): Placeholder text for the input field.
+  - `value` (string, default: `''`): Initial value for the input field.
   - `onSubmit` (function): Callback executed with the input value when Submit is clicked or Enter is pressed.
   - `onCancel` (function): Callback executed when Cancel is clicked or Esc is pressed (if cancellable).
   - `cancellable` (boolean, default: `true`): If `false`, hides Cancel button and disables Esc key.